-Daily Montessori provides practical information about Montessori method of education at home environment for children 0-3 years old.
+Daily Montessori offers practical guidance on applying the Montessori method at home for children aged 0–3 years.

-Montessori Principles: Independence, Observation, Following the Child, Correcting the Child, Prepared Environment and Absorbent Mind.
+Key Montessori Principles include: Independence, Observation, Following the Child, Gentle Correction, Prepared Environment, and the Absorbent Mind.

 What Is Montessori?

-Montessori method of education has been in existence for over 100 years, developed by Dr. Maria Montessori.
+The Montessori method is an educational approach that has been practiced for over 100 years, developed by Dr. Maria Montessori.

 Benefits of Montessori